FabLabUChile/fabuchile-face-shield/README.md

 # Assembly

 After sanitation of the parts, introduce the sheet in the fits of the headband as the picture below shows.
-Then, hook the rubber band in the headban ends.
+Then, hook the rubber band in the headband ends.

 # Usage